-We have links with Worcestershire and Herefordshire Wildlife Trusts and Birmingham Sea Life Centre, with whom Biology staff liaise to arrange Independent Studies and employment opportunities.
+We have links with Worcestershire and Herefordshire Wildlife Trusts and Birmingham Sea Life Centre, with whom Biology staff liaise to arrange Research Projects and employment opportunities.
 An employee of Worcestershire Wildlife Trust (and ex- student) also sits on the University Strategic Biodiversity Management Group, chaired by a member of the Biology staff.
 We also have links with West Mercia Police and Hereford and Worcester County Council.
-These links have provided work experience opportunities, facilities for Independent Study projects, and careers advice from those in the relevant fields.
+These links have provided work experience opportunities, facilities for Research Projects, and careers advice from those in the relevant fields.